 A few years ago, before the covid lockdowns, there was a product on the market called Prohibition High Alcohol kits.
 These were very popular and came in a range of flavours including cherry brandy, london dry gin, whiskey, coconut rum, apricot brandy, peach schnapps and sloe gin.
-Sadly, the makers of these kits sold their business and the new company decided to stop making these kits.
+Sadly, the makers of these kits sold their business and the new company decided to stop making them.
 They had a few left over the cherry brandy and the coconut rum, but these quickly sold out.
 And so now these kits have been sadly discontinued.

 But why were the Prohibition kits so popular?
-Well, they helped you make 4.5 litres of high strength alcohol at about 21% without the need of a still and the flavours were pretty good.
+Well, they helped you make 4.5 litres of high strength alcohol at about 20% without the need of a still and the flavours were pretty good.

 I personally loved the cherry brandy the kit made.
 I still have a bottle of it maturing nicely (it's about 10 years old) and for that specific kit, I found if you could hide a bottle or 2 away and forget about them for a few years, they really improved with age.